bestephe/loom/README.md

 The checksum should be the same what you get if you run the Terasort program on the input directory.

+## Contributions

+PRs are always welcome.
+Please fork, and make necessary modifications you propose, and let us know at any contact points listed below.

-# Contact
+## Contact

-If you have questions feel free to post at:
+If you have questions or suggestions, feel free to post at:

 https://groups.google.com/forum/#!forum/zrlio-users

+or email: zrlio-users@googlegroups.com